Natural Baby Life logo (480 x 130)

-You’ve spent the past nine months imagining what a close bond you will have with your baby once he arrives.
-However, the bond isn’t quite what you imagined and you aren’t even sure if your baby likes you.
+You’ve spent the past nine months imagining what a close bond you will have with your baby once they arrive.
+But what if the bond isn’t quite what you imagined and you wonder what do I do if my baby doesn’t like me.

 It’s hard not to feel rejected by your baby when they don’t seem to want you, especially if they are favoring the other parent.
-When you feel this way, baby is probably either overwhelmed or interested in the world around him and it is not personal.
-If you are concerned about your relationship with your baby, try focusing on simple bonding moments.
+In most cases, it’s not personal.
+Your baby is likely either overwhelmed or interested in the world around them.
+If you’re concerned about your relationship with your baby, try focusing on simple bonding moments.

-Read on to find out why your baby crying when they first see you after being gone all day and turning away from you can be normal behavior as well as some tips on how to increase and strengthen your parent-child bond.
+Read on to find out why some of the behaviors you’re noticing may be normal as well as tips on how to increase and strengthen your bond with your baby.

-The truth is sometimes your baby may cry when you pick them up from daycare or turn away from you because they are tired and irritable.
-Maybe your child is refusing to breastfeed or only wants your partner.
-There is usually always an explanation behind their behavior, and it usually centers around either their growing interest in the world around them or overstimulation when that world gets to be too much.
+The truth is, sometimes your baby may cry when you pick them up from daycare or turn away from you simply because they’re tired and irritable.
+Maybe your child is refusing to breastfeed or only wants the other parent.
+There’s almost always an explanation for their behavior that has to do with their growing interest in the world around them or overstimulation.
+Rest assured, it rarely means that your little one doesn’t like you.

-No matter what, it’s understandable reasons to have your feelings hurt and to feel unwanted, but know that this will pass and your little one will show you love again soon!
+No matter what, it’s understandable to have your feelings hurt when your baby doesn’t seem to want you, but know that it will pass and your little one will show you love again soon!

 Baby turns away from me